 Clearly, both hemispheres are indispensable to the meaningful life.
 And in all likelihood their contrast makes life more meaningful, especially when properly balanced and integrated.

-Learn More about Personality & the Brain in Our eBook:
+Learn More in Our eBook:

 1. Iain McGilchrist’s The Master and His Emissary: The Divided Brain and the Making of the Western World comprehensively details and skillfully negotiates decades of neuroscientific research on this topic.
 It has played an important role in shaping my understanding of the human mind and individual differences.